Qcent/js-quiz-app/README.md

 ## Programming Objectives
 * Dynamically alter HTML with JavaScript to prevent loading new html pages.
 * Create an array of multiple-choice question objects. containing question, potential answers, and correct answer.
-* Randomize the questions array on quiz start to ad some unpredictability to retake value.
+* Randomize the questions array on quiz start to add some unpredictability to retake value.
 * Use event listeners to trigger function calls based on what a user clicks.
 * Using event.target.matches() to determine element clicked.
 * Use setTimeout in a recursive function that decrements a variable every second to create a countdown timer.